ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     ``n_current_deposition_buffer``, on the fine grid.

 * ``warpx.do_single_precision_comms`` (`integer`; 0 by default)
-    Perform MPI communications for guard regions in single precision.
+    Perform MPI communications for field guard regions in single precision.
     Only meaningful for ``WarpX_PRECISION=DOUBLE``.

 * ``particles.deposit_on_main_grid`` (`list of strings`)